Create a Unique Value for an xml:id Attribute

 paragraphs in documents, and anchors in documents.
 We have thousands of

-@xml:id attributes in the LEMDO project, and the value (id) of each one of them must be unique across the entire project.
-Duplicate ids will break the build.For edition files and identifiers within edition files, we meet the need for uniqueness
+@xml:id attributes in the LEMDO project, and the value (ID) of each one of them must be unique across the entire project.
+Duplicate IDs will break the build.Principles

-by insisting that every
+speeches, etc.), we meet the need for uniqueness by insisting that every

 @xml:id value begin with emd followed the abbreviation of the play.
 For example, every xml:id created for the

-edition of Famous Victories begins with emdFV.For anthology pages, we meet the need for uniqueness by insisting that every
+For anthology pages, we meet the need for uniqueness by insisting that every

 @xml:id value begins with the abbreviation for the anthology.
 For example, the Aboutpage for QME has the

 @xml:id value of "qme_about", which is also the name of the file (qme_about.xml).
-The aboutpage for DRE has the
+The Aboutpage for DRE has the

 @xml:id value of "dre_about".
-(Note that when we build your final anthology, we remove the qme_ and dre_ portion of the file names to keep your final, public-facing URLs lightweight.)For anchors, we meet the need for uniqueness by insisting that every
+(Note that when we build your final anthology, we remove the qme_ and dre_ portion of the file names to keep your final, public-facing URLs lightweight.)Practice: Create Unique IDs for Entities in Sitewide Databases

-This section pertains mainly to LEMDO Team members at UVic: When you are creating an
+This section pertains mainly to LEMDO Team members at UVic: when you are creating an

 @xml:id value for an entity in one of the sitewide database files (PERS1, PROS1, GLOSS1,